Skip to main content

 13. You don’t have to hang on to every relationship.

-14. Cherish your friendships as they are.
+14. Cherish some friendships as they are.

 15. Some relationships will only be formed when you start adding value to the world.

-What if you started knitting tomorrow, since you say you love it so much and it’s your one true passion.
+What if you started knitting tomorrow, since you love it so much and it’s your one true passion.
 And what if when you put your knitted work out there, you find people who knit and people who love people who knit, and you get the chance to enter rooms you would have never entered if no one knew you knit?

 16. Love is not a settling game.